Refinery Explosions Raise New Warnings About Deadly Chemical

 The explosion destroyed the refinery's alkylation unit, where crude oil is converted to high octane gas, and led to the planned closure of the financially troubled plant.

 But two other refineries in the Philadelphia region also use HF, as do some four dozen around the country.
-The Philadelphia explosions, along with similar accidents in the past four years, are reviving concerns about inadequate safety measures, and calls to end the use of the deadly chemical.
+The Philadelphia explosions, along with similar accidents in the past four years, are reviving concerns about inadequate safety measures and calls to end the use of the deadly chemical.

 A string of 'near misses'